Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 There are two types of keys:

-- **Tendermint Key:** A unique key used to sign block hashes associated with a public key `terravalconspub`.
+- **Tendermint Key:** A unique key used to sign block hashes associated with a public key `daodiseovalconspub`.

-  - This Key is generated when a node is created with `terrad init`.
+  - This Key is generated when a node is created with `daodiseod init`.
-  - Use `terrad tendermint show-validator` to see a key
+  - Use `daodiseod tendermint show-validator` to see a key

-    **Example:** `terravalconspub1zcjduc3qcyj09qc03elte23zwshdx92jm6ce88fgc90rtqhjx8v0608qh5ssp0w94c`
+    **Example:** `daodiseovalconspub1zcjduc3qcyj09qc03elte23zwshdx92jm6ce88fgc90rtqhjx8v0608qh5ssp0w94c`

 - **Application Keys:** These keys are created from an application and are used to sign transactions.
 As a validator, you will probably use one key to sign staking-related transactions and another key to sign oracle-related transactions.
-Application keys are associated with a public key `terrapub-` and an address `terra-`.
-Both are derived from account keys generated by `terrad keys add`.
+Application keys are associated with a public key `daodiseopub-` and an address `daodiseo-`.
+Both are derived from account keys generated by `daodiseod keys add`.

 ::: {warning}
-A validator's operator key is directly tied to an application key, but uses reserved prefixes solely for this purpose: `terravaloper` and `terravaloperpub`
+A validator's operator key is directly tied to an application key, but uses reserved prefixes solely for this purpose: `daodiseovaloper` and `daodiseovaloperpub`
 :::

 ### What are the different states a validator can be in?